qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

     * :guilabel:`Save dataset group as...` a file on disk, to any supported format.
       The new file is kept assigned to the current mesh layer in the project.
-* Checking the |unchecked| :guilabel:`Treat as static dataset` group allows to ignore the map temporal navigation properties while rendering the mesh layer.
+* Checking the |unchecked| :guilabel:`Treat as static dataset` group allows to ignore the :ref:`map temporal navigation <maptimecontrol>` properties while rendering the mesh layer.
   For each active dataset group (as selected in |symbology|
   :menuselection:`Symbology -->` |general| :guilabel:`Datasets` tab), you can:

-  ..
-TODO: insert map temporal navigation reference here also

   * set to :guilabel:`None`: the dataset group is not displayed at all
-  * :guilabel:`Display dataset`: eg, for the "bed elevation" dataset which is not time aware
+  * :guilabel:`Display dataset`: e.g., for the "bed elevation" dataset which is not time aware
   * extract a particular date time: the dataset matching the provided time is rendered and stay fixed during map navigation.